• Skip to main content

 Benefits

 This tea is very helpful in reducing bloating and also helps indigestion.
-It also helps get you fresher breath, better digestion, and reduced pain from headaches.
-When paired with little ginger root, the benefits even increase and reduces fatigue and improves focus.
+It also helps get you fresher breath, better digestion and reduced pain from headaches.
+When paired with little ginger root, the benefits even increase reducing fatigue and improving focus.

 boil mint leaves,